BOOKING A PHOTOGRAPHER

 Ah THIS question...
 I dislike the tradition of how wedding packages are defined by the number of images delivered.
 I am a documentary photographer, and I am capturing moments and in-between moments between all the people you have brought together to be a part of your wedding, which I don't think I could capture in a set number of images and certainly not in 600 photos or less.
 If you need to know a certain number, it will be over 1000 for the basic package, and then well on the way to 2000 images if you have extended time, two photographers, and more than 100 guests.

 How long after the wedding do we get our photos?

-After your wedding I post a selection of your images on Facebook and the blog if you agree to this.
+After your wedding I post a selection of your images on Facebook or Instagram if you let me.
 Then I go back and process every image that is going to be delivered.
 Because you have the print release, I want every image to be a true representation of your day, not just the images on the blog or in an album.
 This task is a little time consuming, and I try to get every wedding out of the studio and into your hands as quickly as possible.
 In peak season it will be at least a 6-8 week turnaround.

 How do you deliver the images?

 You wedding images are delivered on a cute little wooden USB, with a selection of highlight prints all in a beautiful homemade (by my Dad, not me, it would be ugly if I made it) sustainable wood box and included as part of the cost of the wedding package.
 All images are at full resolution without a watermark and come with a print release for non-commercial use.

 What equipment do you use?
 Do you have a back-up?

 I shoot with Canon digital cameras and I usually have two cameras swinging from my shoulders with different prime lenses attached at certain times at a wedding.
 I also have back up cameras and more lenses than I could possibly use as I have always been a bit of an over-packer...